biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_VAR_CALLING.md

         10:10,000,166-10,000,226

-You can see the SNP variant and the reads supporting this SNP, you can also click on the coverage track and see that there are a total of 9 reads covering this position, 3 out had the alternate allele `G` and 6 out have the reference allele `A`:
+Take a closer look to the SNP in position `10:10,000,198`.
+You can see the SNP variant and the reads supporting this SNP, you can also click the coverage track and see that there are a total of 9 reads covering this position, 3 of 9 have the alternate allele `G` and 6 of 9 have the reference allele `A`:

 ![variant_with_reads](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/variant_with_reads.png)